kimnewzealand/agent-tutorial/README.md

 I split the main.py into smaller examples scripts to see how the agent components work.

 1. First simple llm example.
-No agent functionality yet.
+This example does not use agent functionality yet.

 **SCRIPT**
 `how_to_make_bread.py`

-**MODEL**
+**LLM MODEL**
 Randomly picked model in HuggingFace.
 According to [Mistral-Nemo-Base-2407 model card ](https://huggingface.co/mistralai/Mistral-Nemo-Base-2407)
 > The Mistral-Nemo-Base-2407 Large Language Model (LLM) is a pretrained generative text model of 12B parameters trained jointly by Mistral AI and NVIDIA

-I used a langchain huggingface endpoint to access the model.
+I used a langchain_huggingface library endpoint to access the model.
+The do_sample parameter is set to False to use greedy sampling instead of random sampling resulting in more consistent and deterministic output.

 **PROMPT**
 I used a one line text coded prompt.